elephantscale/es-training-new/machine-learning/spark/ML-Spark-Overview.md

  * On right we create a pipeline encompassing multiple steps

- * This pipeline is re-useable by other programs too!
+ * This pipeline is re-usable by other programs too!

 ```python
 # text processing